MP for Bicester and Woodstock

 Liberal Democrat Spokesperson (Foreign Affairs)

-“A Liberal Democrat Foreign Affairs spokesperson with strong party loyalty who has occasionally rebelled on end-of-life amendments.”
+“A party-loyal Liberal Democrat MP with a centre-right tilt who has occasionally rebelled on end-of-life amendments to a Terminally Ill Adults Bill.”

-Calum Miller is the Liberal Democrat MP for Bicester and Woodstock, elected in 2024.
-He serves as the Liberal Democrat Spokesperson for Foreign Affairs and has participated in international-parliamentary work, including a short committee assignment relating to international affairs in November 2024.
+Calum Miller is the Liberal Democrat MP for Bicester and Woodstock, elected in July 2024.
+He is the Liberal Democrat Spokesperson for Foreign Affairs and has participated in parliamentary committee work, including involvement with the Commonwealth Parliamentary Association and the International Committee of the Red Cross (Status) Bill [HL] in November 2024.

 Generated 21 February 2026